don-ferris/SovrIT-PTI-Platform/README.md

 - fire
 - natural disasters

-This allows core services and encrypted data to remain available even during catastrophic local events.
+The Remote Failover Node (RFN) verifies the outage by confirming its own public internet connectivity while home nodes remain unreachable, ensuring continuity even during total local power or ISP failures.

-### 4. Invisible, Active, & Physical Security
+### 4. Invisible, Active, and Physical Security

-Effortless decurity is seamlessly integrated into the user flow via smartphone-based biometrics (WebAuthn) coupled with self-auditing, proactive defense by a dedicated security-focused Large Language Model (LLM) that monitors system logs and NetAlertX heartbeats to identify and autonomously remediate complex threats.
-Security extends to physical protection as well with SovrIT SANCTUM (Sovereign Attestation Network for Conditional Trust & Unlock Management) which integrates SovrIT Sentry (a vision-based LLM that uses cameras and AI to detect physical intrusion by thieves, raids by state agencies, etc.) and other means to protect critical user data by protecting the phytsical devices on which it resides.
+Security is integrated into the user flow via biometrics (**WebAuthn**) and self-auditing, proactive defense by SovrIT Steward - a dedicated, security-focused Large Language Model (LLM) that monitors system logs and NetAlertX heartbeats to identify and autonomously remediate complex threats.

-A dedicated security-focused AI   continuously reviews logs, alerts, device activity, and operational telemetry in order to proactively identify anomalies and assist with remediation.

-SovrIT SANCTUM (Sovereign Attestation Network for Conditional Trust & Unlock Management) integrates a vision-based LLM that uses cameras and AI to detect physical intrusion by thieves, raids by state agencies, etc. to protect critical user data by protecting the phytsical devices on which it resides.
+Security extends to physical protection with SovrIT SANCTUM (Sovereign Attestation Network for Conditional Trust & Unlock Management) which integrates SovrIT Sentry (a vision-based LLM that uses cameras and AI to detect physical intrusion by thieves, raids by state agencies, etc.) and other means to protect critical user data by protecting the phytsical devices on which it resides.

----

-## 5. Sovereign Voice & AI Assistance
+### 5. Sovereign Voice/AI Assistance

-The SovrIT Assistant acts as the primary interface to the platform through both voice and chat interaction.
+The SovrIT Assistant serves as the primary gateway to the system's intelligence, serving as both a voice and chat-based AI assistant.

 Powered entirely by local large language models and local speech processing systems, the assistant can:
 - answer questions